DimitryMelnichenkoXD/sqlalchemy_core_catalyst/README.md

 # SQLAlchemy-Core-Catalyst

-Your Library Name is a Python library that simplifies interactions with databases using SQLAlchemy and Pydantic.
+SQLAlchemy-Core-Catalyst is a Python library that simplifies interactions with databases using SQLAlchemy and Pydantic.
 It provides a convenient way to define database models and perform CRUD (Create, Read, Update, Delete) operations with ease.

 ## Installation